DataDog/documentation/content/developers/_index.md

 #### Office Hours

-Finally, don't miss out on the regular [Datadog Office Hours][7], which is your opportunity to chat directly with our engineers about developing for Datadog!
+Finally, don't miss out on the regular [Datadog Office Hours][7], which is your opportunity to chat directly with our engineers about developing for Datadog.

 Thanks for stopping by—and welcome to the contributor community!